What is First Dental Home?

 To take the online training, visit Texas Health Steps Online Provider Education website and click on "Courses".
 In the Course Finder, select "Oral Health" in the topic menu, then click FIND.
 Click on First Dental Home for more information and enrollment.
 Please note, to enroll for a course you must first sign in to your account or register for an account.

-Please contact Louise Friedman at 512-776-2110 or email if you have questions concerning training for FDH.
+Please email Texas Health Steps if you have questions concerning training for FDH.

 What is Included in a First Dental Home Visit?